These Great Travel Hacks for Happy Travelers help create the best possible vacation experience while saving money, time, and stress for every trip.

-The popular definition of Travel Hacking is to pay as little money as possible for amazing travel experiences.
-To me, great travel hacks create the best possible vacation.
-That might mean avoiding crowds, unique experiences, or just doing exactly what you want to do (and not what some article tells you to do).
+The most popular meaning of Travel Hacking is to pay no (or as little) money as possible for amazing travel experiences.
+To me, the best travel hacks create the best possible vacation.
+That might mean avoiding crowds, unique travel adventures, or just doing exactly what you want to do (and not what some article tells you to do).

-These travel hacks for happy travelers serve as a template, a guideline.
-You can incorporate these great travel hacks into your routine one at a time or all at once, right away or over time.
+The below travel hacks for happy travelers serve as a template, a guideline.
+Incorporate these powerful travel hacks into your routine one at a time or all at once, right away or over time.
 No one formula fits all persons or situations.

 Happy travelers use discount codes to save money on travel bookings.
 From AAA and AARP for lodging and car rentals to Groupon and Entertainment for dining, you might have access to dozens of discount codes.
 On a recent trip, I rented a car for two weeks through Costco Travel and the rate was 60% lower than any other discount code I tried.
 Yes, 60% lower!
 Where can you find sneaky discount codes for great travel hacks?
 One of my sources is the FlyerTalk Forums.